maitria/gambit-objc/README.md

 -------------

 Gambit has the ability to read square braces and insert a symbol.
 The ':' symbol is what Objective-C uses to map to Objective-C calls.
+The first two lines of bin/objc-repl.scm demonstrates how to set this up.

+The reader must be set up before any source is read.
+This might work with `gsc`'s `-prelude` option.